domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 <p class="meta">07 Apr 2020 - Berkeley, CA</p>

-Re the below set of words: Use it or lose it!
+Re the below set of words: Use it or lose it, folks!

 30,000-foot view.
 Above my pay grade.